 Something as simple as a hairball can make a cat vomit.
 On its own, it isn’t a concern, but more frequent vomiting might be a sign of a more serious health problem.

 Look at your cat’s vomit for clues about their health.
-If the vomit is clear, then it might just be water.
-If it includes yellow bile, red blood, mucus, or undigested food, this is meaningful information to share with your vet.
+If the vomit is clear, then it might be too much water intake.
+This is meaningful information to share with your vet if it includes yellow bile, red blood, mucus, or undigested food.

 First, inspect your cat’s vomit.
 Quick action with no build-up is usually regurgitation.
-This is less likely to be a medical emergency, though if it’s happening a lot, it’s still worth booking an appointment.
+This is less likely to be a medical emergency.
+However, it’s still worth booking an appointment if it’s happening a lot.

 The color of your feline’s vomit may be affected by what they ate, or it could be a sign of what might be wrong with your cat.